 2. You can get bonuses from credit cards that are considered separate products

 While it may be confusing, there are different versions of credit cards that you can get the bonus for, often at the same time!
 For example, several different Delta cards from American Express and you can open accounts for all of them.

 3. Apply for Chase credit cards first

 Chase is definitely the company that is most sensitive to recent credit card accounts (read about the 5/24 rule here).
 If you have a business, apply for Chase business cards first.

 Credit card issuers have different rules for how many cards you can apply for within a certain time frame and how often you can get the sign-up bonus.
 Learn more here.

-5. Reduce the amount of hard inquiries by applying for multiple cards on the same day
+5. Reduce the number of hard inquiries by applying for multiple cards on the same day